Mikaela/gist/briar/README.md

 know what would be a good way to show them as browser integrated CSV viewers are rare and I don't think these would be in so much demand.

+*Note that as per the FAQ, the connection request needs to be accepted within 48 hours by entering your Briar address.
+However after that introductions can be made without timeout concerns.*

 Briar doesn't hold as big place in my heart as IRC or Matrix to have a dedicated page either and my HTML table tendency is effort even if the page wasn't given a navigation menu entry.